Latvia in the Junior Eurovision Song Contest 2005

-Latvia was represented at the Junior Eurovision Song Contest 2005 which took place on 26 November 2005, in Hasselt, Belgium.
-The Latvian broadcaster Latvijas Televīzija (LTV) organised a national final in order to select the Latvian entry for the 2005 contest.
-On 17 September 2005, Daniels Groza & Monta Beļinska (later renamed as Kids4Rock) won the national final and were selected to represent Latvia with the song "Es esmu maza, jauka meitene".
+Latvia was represented at the Junior Eurovision Song Contest 2005 with the song "Es esmu maza, jauka meitene", written by Monta Beļinska and Daniēls Groza, and performed by Kids4Rock.
+The Latvian participating broadcaster, Latvijas Televīzija (LTV), organised a national final to select its entry for the contest.

 Before Junior Eurovision

 National final

+Latvijas Televīzija (LTV) opened a submission window for the national final from 1 May 2005 until 23 May 2005.
 44 songs were submitted to LTV.
-Ten entries were selected for the national final, and the competing artists and songs were announced on 30 May 2005.
+Ten entries were selected for the national final, and the competing artists and songs were announced on 28 May 2005 on the show Surpu Turpu.

+The running order for the final was revealed on 28 August 2005.

 The final took place on 17 September 2005 at the Jūras vārti Theatre in Ventspils, hosted by Valters & Kazha.
 Ten entries competed and the song with the highest number of votes from the public, "Es esmu maza, jauka meitene" performed by Daniels Groza & Monta Beļinska, were declared the winners.